 It’s a small niche that the Earshots have entered into.
 In a market obsessed with blocking out all external noises, a few headphones sit apart.
 The most notable among these are the Aftershokz bone conductive headphones.

 Aftershokz don’t cover your ears at all.
 They sit in front of your ears and conduct sound through the bones of your head.
 Leaving your ear exposed like this is perfect in so many ways.
 It makes riding while listening to an audiobook safe.
 For me, it makes running with my dog so easy when I can hear the tinkling of her harness behind me.
-It makes kayaking with dogs super convenient when people want to talk to you and tell you the same joke about the dogs not helping with the paddling.
+It makes kayaking with dogs super convenient when people want to talk to you and tell you the same joke about the dogs not doing any work.
 It even made working in the office so much better, having the ability to talk to people and answer questions without going, “What?” as I removed the headphones.